Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ###### Guardian
-Immediately after a creature within 5 feet of you takes the Disengage action or hits a target other than you with an attack, you can make an Opportunity Attack against that creature.
+Immediately after a creature within 5 feet of you takes the **:rsc-a: Disengage**{.rsc} action or hits a target other than you with an attack, you can make an **:rsc-r: Opp.
+Attack**{.rsc} against that creature.

 ###### Halt
-When you hit a creature with an Opportunity Attack, the creature's Speed becomes 0 for the rest of the current turn.
+When you hit a creature with an **:rsc-r: Opp.
+Attack**{.rsc}, the creature's Speed becomes 0 for the rest of the current turn.

 ---